cmeade001/hotel-price-recommender/README.md

 One task which was particularly challenging for me (but shouldn't have been, and likely wouldn't be for most people) was creating a factor for days within +/-N days of a holiday - the premise being that a *weekend's proximity* to a holiday and not simply the exact day of a holiday should be a better predictor of changes in booking behavior.
 I accomplished this using SQL and my script is attached.
 And, I was relieved to see, this derived variable was strongly correlated and made the cut for the final model :)

 ## Phase 2 - Feature Extraction & Model Validation
+The modeling approach used for this project was multiple regression (lm function in r).
+There were many more model variations than what's posted in the final script, but the process boiled down to:
+1. Input all features
+2. Summarize
+3. Remove insignificant features (p-value>.05)
+4. Input remaining features
+n.
+Repeat

+At the end, I was left with 16 IVs which had an adjusted r-squared of ~56%.
+Not wonderful but not horrible - summary below:

 ![feature-extraction-final-model](https://github.com/cmeade001/img/blob/master/feature-extraction-final-model.png?raw=true)

+I also evaluated this model against several other model generations:

 ![feature-extraction-cv-output](https://github.com/cmeade001/img/blob/master/feature-extraction-cv-output.png?raw=true)

+Surprisingly, the model which featured EVERY independent variable - close to the first generation - performed the best in every measure besides Schwarz's Bayesion Information Criterion - which is easily explained by the fact that this measure more heavily penalizes the number of parameters than any other measure of model fit.

+Given the insignificant drop in explained variation (adjusted r squared) between the full model and the model with fewer inputs, I opted to use the smaller model for subsequent outputs.
+Code for the final model is below:

 ```
 #Final Model
 fu002<-lm(booking_total~is_weekend+